andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## The Challenge

+PROBLEM: WE USE "THE CHALLENGE" IN TOO MAY PLACES

 * People _still_ don't get DDD
 * But it's _still_ the best way that we know of to get large teams around large codebases
 * Whether you're doing microservices, or a modular monolith